wake-tools/Wake/README.md

 - Works entirely offline
 - Instantly runs .jc files from File Explorer

-Ideal if you want the full Wake environment, pre-bundled and ready out of the box.
+> Ideal if you want the full Wake environment, pre-bundled and ready out of the box.

 ---

-## Portable Version — Minimal & Flexible
+### Portable Version (Minimal & Flexible)

 A super-light Wake build that you can copy, move, or duplicate anywhere.
 It includes only the essentials, and automatically pulls missing packages when needed.